dss-14th/eda-repo-7/README.md

 team: 이태헌, 김희주

 ## Backtesting
-* As the purpose of this project is for study, we didn't consider allocation, dividend tax, rebalancing and just focused on the indices close data in traditional all-weather-portfolio.
+* As the purpose of this project is for study, we didn't consider dividends, rebalancing and just focused on the indices of the close data in traditional all-weather-portfolio.

 ### 1. Understanding of 5 Indices close data
 - Analyzed weekly return and cumulative return by asset types(stock, long-term, mid-term, commodity, gold)